 A principal risk of margin borrowing is related to decreases in the market value of the securities in client’s accounts.
 While margin borrowing has the potential to amplify gains, it can also magnify losses.
 If the value of the securities falls significantly, your client will need to add additional funds or sell securities held in the account to correct the deficit.
 Even if you do so, we may still sell assets in your client account without notifying you or the client first.

 Margin interest is charged on the amount of money your clients borrow, for the time that they borrow it.
 Margin interest rates are available on our site and are subject to change at any time without notice.
-Interest accrues daily and is generally charged to the account monthly but may be charged sooner, such as when closing or transferring an account.
+Interest is calculated based on the amount borrowed in each account (balance tiers are not calculated across the accounts of a customer).
+Interest accrues at the end of each calendar day and is generally charged to the account monthly but may be charged sooner, such as when closing or transferring an account.

 Individual, Joint, Trust, and Business accounts are eligible for margin borrowing.

 Note that if the client has multiple accounts of the same type and registration, he/she is limited to enabling margin borrowing in just one account for each registration.

 We encourage you and your clients to read the full FINRA margin disclosure statement, which is available here

 Note that the amount of money we will lend to your clients will vary for different securities, may decrease based on the volatility of the securities and on other factors, and may change at any time as we determine.
 We do not publish or provide advanced notice of changes to our list of eligible securities or our credit extension policies.